Pop-Code/redux-async-load/README.md

 - shouldLoad:(props) => boolean
     - props: Object The props passed to the component
     - If this method return true, and if the component is not marked as loaded in state, the component will call the load method
-- load: (props) => Promise\<any>
+- load: (props) => Promise\<any> | null
     - props Object The props passed to the component
-    - This method must return a promise once load has been done.
-Normally, It should returns the result of an async dispatching action
+    - If this method returns a promise once load has been done, the loaded status of the component will be set automatically to false.
+      If not, you will have to dispatch the action asyncSetStatus Normally, It should returns the result of an action
 - shouldReload: (props) => boolean
     - props: Object The props passed to the component
     - If this method return true, the component will call the call method